aws-samples/psp-reusable-artifacts/terraform/platform-execution-role/README.md

-# PSP Platform Egineering - Role and Permissions
+# PSP Platform Engineering - Role and Permissions

-Create PSP ControlPlane Execution Role.
-This role is your Platform Master Execution role.
-It will requires the following permissions to provision your control plane:
+Create a PSP ControlPlane Execution Role.
+This role will serve as your Platform Master Execution role.
+It requires the following permissions to provision your control plane:

 - VPCFullAccess
 - EC2FUllAccess